astamuse/asta4d/README.md

 After you confirm the sample project is OK, you can add your own url mapping rules to /src/main/java/.../.../UrlRules.java, and also you can add your own html template files to /src/main/webapp.

-There is also an obsolete [Japanese document](http://astamuse.github.com/asta4d/userguide/index_jp.html) and something has changed from when it was written.

 ## Best practices

 -   Use class name selectors instead of others in most cases